zhongliang00/ctrp/scratch_14.md

 </pre>
 Either one of the two constraints must be true for `bcbabc` to be the most optimal route.

+NB: We have omitted one constraint because the goal is to show that even if we are charitable and pick the loosest constraint, we would still arrive at a contradiction

 ### Route `cbabc`
 <pre>
         c <         bc  # eq6  # cannot reach c from b
     b + c <   ab +  bc  # eq6b # cannot reach a after reaching b
 a + b + c <  2ab + 2bc  # eq6c # cannot reach c after reaching a
 </pre>
-Adding eq6b+eq2, and eq6c+eq3, we find that
+Adding `eq6b`+`eq2`, and `eq6c`+`eq3`, we find that
 <pre>
         0 <        -bc # eq6b + eq2
         0 <        -bc # eq6c + eq3
 </pre>
-Since both these cases are impossible, the inequalities eq6b and eq6c are not active.
-So the only active constraint is eq6.
+Since both these cases are impossible, the inequalities `eq6b` and `eq6c` are not active.
+So the only active constraint is `eq6`.

+NB: Similarly we have omitted one constraint here.

 ### Case `eq5` is true
 <pre>